 Synthetic media has encapsulated our everyday lives in a multitude of ways.
-The pace of the digital revolution has increased exponentially over the past few years leaving us to consider in the age of information and media overload, what comes next?
+The pace of the digital revolution has increased exponentially over the past few years.
+Which leaves us to consider in the age of information and media overload, what comes next?

 With social media dominating the way we interact with the world, we can now choose our own curated reality to exist within, scary stuff, right?
-And as the latest trend platforms like Dall -E 2 and Midjourney are enabling everyone to create photos and illustrations, where it’s hard to tell, if they’re fake or not.
+The latest trend platforms like Dall -E 2 and Midjourney are enabling everyone to create photos and illustrations.
+It’s getting harder to tell if they’re fake or not.
 Fascinating at first glance, but a potential trust-killer in the long run!

 Synthetic media is everywhere

 Synthetic media is an umbrella term that houses technologies such as artificial intelligence, machine learning, AI-generated photos, deepfakes, etc.

 Perhaps you’ve heard about platforms like Dall -E 2 and Midjourney.
 They may seem fun and innocent on the surface, but pose a real danger to trust between human beings in the future.